• Skip to primary navigation

 • In a large bowl, beat the butter and sugar until light and fluffy.

-Cream cheese, sugar, and butter in a food processor for healthy dessert recipes.
+Butter and sugar in a food processor for Lemon Bundt Cake.

 • Add eggs one at a time, beating well after each addition.
 Mix in lemon zest, lemon juice, and vanilla extract.